- It's too expensive to Start School Later.

 Children might be said to be "coddled" when a parent or caregiver gives them something they don't really need merely to pacify them.
 Ensuring conditions that allow enough sleep is hardly in this category.
 Sleep is just as necessary as nutrition and exercise.
 And early school hours make adequate sleep impossible for many if not most adolescent students.
 One has to ask why it seems acceptable, even praiseworthy, to ensure that children have physical activity and enough to eat, but somehow indulgent to ensure that they have enough sleep.

 Although many people seem to think otherwise, teenagers are still children - and growing ones at that.
-They are not adults, and their growing brain and bodies need on average 8.5 - 9.25 hours of sleep per night.
+They are not adults, and their growing brains and bodies need on average 8.5 - 9.25 hours of sleep per night.
 Many teens simply cannot fall asleep before 11 p.m., due to shifted circadian rhythms (body clocks).
 Yes, poor planning, electronic and other distractions, and poor parenting can certainly contribute to the problem, but the fact that these circadian rhythm shifts appear in adolescent mammals as well as adolescent humans suggests that there's more to the story here than irresponsibility.

 This is not a matter of will.
 It's a matter of biology.
 Allowing teenagers to drive while sleep deprived to teach them responsibility is comparable to giving a drunk driver keys to his car and expecting him to be responsible about it.
 And just because something must be done at a later point in life does not make it appropriate earlier in life.
 Asking teenagers to deprive themselves of sleep to "prepare" for the real world is like asking toddlers to skip their naps to prepare for fifth grade.

 Secondary school also have some very significant differences with both college, military service, or employment.
-Very few colleges start classes before 8 a.m., and that most colleges give students the option of choosing classes that start later in the day.
+Very few colleges start classes before 8 a.m., and most colleges give students the option of choosing classes that start later in the day.
 Very few jobs run from 7 a.m. until 2 p.m. either, nor do they involve doing calculus at 7 a.m. or going home with hours or homework every night.
 Furthermore, most people have some degree of choice in the hours they keep as adults.
 Middle and high school students are required by law to keep to schedules set by their school systems unless they have the means to home school or attend a private school.

 This is not a matter of will.
 It's a matter of biology.
 Allowing teenagers to drive while sleep deprived to teach them responsibility is comparable to giving a drunk driver keys to his car and expecting him to be responsible about it.
 And just because something must be done at a later point in life does not make it appropriate earlier in life.
 Asking teenagers to deprive themselves of sleep to "prepare" for the real world is like asking toddlers to skip their naps to prepare for fifth grade.

 Secondary school also have some very significant differences with both college, military service, or employment.
-Very few colleges start classes before 8 a.m., and that most colleges give students the option of choosing classes that start later in the day.
+Very few colleges start classes before 8 a.m., and most colleges give students the option of choosing classes that start later in the day.
 Very few jobs run from 7 a.m. until 2 p.m. either, nor do they involve doing calculus at 7 a.m. or going home with hours or homework every night.
 Furthermore, most people have some degree of choice in the hours they keep as adults.
 Middle and high school students are required by law to keep to schedules set by their school systems unless they have the means to home school or attend a private school.

-research shows that even teens with impeccable "sleep hygiene" cannot possibly get enough sleep if they need to get up in time to make 7 a.m. school bells or even earlier buses.
-This is because most simply cannot fall asleep before about until 11 p.m., the time when most teenagers and young adult start producing enough melatonin, the hormone
+There's no question that student sleep can improve by reducing exposure to distractions, such as TV, cell phones, and computers and following other basic tenets of healthy "sleep hygiene."
+However, sleep research shows that even teens with impeccable "sleep hygiene" cannot possibly get enough sleep if they need to get up in time to make 7 a.m. school bells or even earlier buses.
+This is because most simply cannot fall asleep before about until 11 p.m., the time when most teenagers and young adult start producing enough melatonin, the hormone believed to help regulate sleep.

 Teenagers require on average 8.5 – 9.25 hours of sleep per night, which is more than most adults require.
 For a teenager to get enough sleep for a 7:00 a.m. school start or a 5:30 am wake up call, she would have to be in bed and fast asleep by 8:30 p.m.
 Homework, extracurriculars, and electronics aside, this bedtime is counter to the natural, biological makeup of most high school students.
 Because of the shifted times in which adolescent brains produce melatonin, even the best laid plans often result in the teenager staring at the ceiling until well after 11 p.m.